rainestorme/murkmod/README.md

 Make sure that your startup plugin runs quickly - or, at least, as quickly as possible.
 It'll hold up the boot process until it exits.

+> [!IMPORTANT]
-> ⚠️ If your startup plugin tries to use /mnt/stateful_partition, it will fail!
+> If your startup plugin tries to use /mnt/stateful_partition, it will fail!
 Startup plugins are run before stateful is mounted.
 If your startup plugin needs to access stateful, see [`example-plugins/startup/read_file_from_stateful.sh`](https://github.com/rainestorme/murkmod/blob/main/example-plugins/startup/read_file_from_stateful.sh) for an example.

 ## Notes on USB Boot